 She co-hosted an ABC network holiday special called “Taste Buds: Chefsgiving” that aired in the winter of 2018.

 She has a passion for supporting the community — she founded Co+Lab, an experimental pop-up dinner series showcasing the skill of both cook and craftsman.
 She was selected as Celebrity Grand Marshal for San Francisco Pride and has modeled for a Levi's Strauss global Pride campaign advocating for the LGBTQ community.
 She has participated in several projects with proceeds supporting charities closest to her.

 Along with being a chef, international consultant, television personality, and brand partner, King actively participates in speaking panels supporting women’s empowerment, environmental sustainability, food education for youths, and entrepreneurship.
-She also appears at food & music festivals such as Outsidelands, Pebble Beach Food & Wine Festival, & the Napa Valley Film Festival.
+She also appears at food & music festivals such as Outsidelands, BottleRock, Comedy Central’s Clusterfest, Pebble Beach Food & Wine Festival, & the Napa Valley Film Festival.

-“When I'm not in the kitchen, you'll find me at a concert, exploring the outdoors, or doing yoga and muay thai kickboxing.
+“When I'm not in the kitchen, you'll find me at a concert, exploring the outdoors, doing yoga, or muay thai kickboxing.
 Life is an adventure!
 It's easy to be extreme, but balance is what I strive for in life and in my cooking." - Melissa King